Social media offers great potential to build strong relationships and drive awareness of your brand, but to make the most of it you must have

 - It uses the power of your customer base to expand and diversify your marketing mix

 Engage with your audience on social media to identify possible opportunities to distribute user-generated content across your social platforms.
 Just be sure to get the owner’s permission before including anything they have produced in your marketing.

 Infographics are another visually engaging content type that can make a powerful impact across your social channels.
 When you have a large amount of dense or data-heavy information you need to convey to your audience, an infographic can present it in a clear and easily digestible way.

-If you have recently conducted some research on key themes in your industry, for example, you could use an infographic to present the most significant findings and illustrate trends you have identified.
+If you have recently conducted some research on key themes in your industry, for example, you could use an infographic to present the most significant findings and illustrate trends.

-Furthermore, this content type is highly shareable, meaning it’s ideally suited to social media.
+Furthermore, this content type is highly shareable, making it ideally suited to social media.

 Industry news and commentary

 If you’re a B2B brand, you can gain a lot of credibility and showcase your knowledge to clients by discussing the latest goings-on in your industry on social media.

 As well as demonstrating your insights and providing some value to your customers, this approach shows that you’re not only interested in talking about yourself and promoting your own products.

 Twitter is a good platform for sharing headlines and pointing users towards sources of more information, while LinkedIn is often the first choice of professionals looking to network and learn more about their industry.